anpefi/pNpS_sims/ReadMe.md

 - scripts: Source code for the scripts used to run different cases
 - reports: source code and rendered documents for the reports generated
 - man: documentation

+*This work was supported by the European Research Council (grant ERC-617457), Spanish Ministry of Economy and Competitiveness (grant BFU2015-63774-P) and Xunta de Galicia.*